 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-9th Ohio Infantry. (here, next to this marker); Croxton's Brigade (here, next to this marker); 10th Kentucky Infantry (USA) (a few steps from this marker); 17th Ohio Infantry (a few steps from this marker); 17th Kentucky Infantry (USA) (a few steps from this marker); S. Beatty's Brigade Stanley's Brigade (a few steps from this marker); 10th Indiana Infantry (a few steps from this marker).
+9th Ohio Infantry. (here, next to this marker); Croxton's Brigade (here, next to this marker); 10th Kentucky Infantry Regiment (US Volunteers) (a few steps from this marker); 17th Ohio Infantry (a few steps from this marker); 17th Kentucky Infantry (USA) (a few steps from this marker); S. Beatty's Brigade Stanley's Brigade (a few steps from this marker); 10th Indiana Infantry (a few steps from this marker).
 Touch for a list and map of all markers in Fort Oglethorpe.

 Categories. • War, US Civil •